pytest-dev/pytest-cov/.github/ISSUE_TEMPLATE/feature_request.md

 * why is the feature needed?
 * what problem does it solve?
-* how it is better compared to past solution to the problem?
+* how it is better compared to past solutions to the problem?